rose-gonoud/COVID-19-Unemployment/README.md

 - [ ] Create start date and end date selectors in the HTML (Two tick slider maybe?)
 - [ ] Create state selector in HTML (consider a multiselect field)
 - [ ] Use onChange listeners in D3 to send out queries to Rose's API based on the values of those filters using the d3.json() function
+- [ ] Work on creating a map visualization that can change the color value of each state according to a numeric value

 #### Jesse